pantheon-systems/documentation/source/content/core-updates.md

 - [Update to the latest version of Drupal](/drupal-migration) which has [Integrated Composer](/guides/integrated-composer) built-in

-## Non-Composer-Managed WordPress and Drupal 7 Sites
+## Non-Composer-Managed WordPress and Drupal Sites

-Pantheon maintains core upstream repositories for [WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal 7](https://github.com/pantheon-systems/drops-7) which act as a parent repository to site repositories.
+Pantheon maintains core upstream repositories for [WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal](https://github.com/pantheon-systems/drops-7) which act as a parent repository to site repositories.
 Updates made by Pantheon in the core upstream repository, in addition to [updates made by maintainers of Custom Upstreams](/guides/custom-upstream/maintain-custom-upstream), become available downstream as a one-click update.

 Apply one-click updates to individual sites repositories using the Site Dashboard on Pantheon, via [Terminus](/terminus), or manually from the command line.
 Do not update core using the WordPress Dashboard, Drush, or WP-CLI; you will overwrite your core.
 For additional details, see [Scope of Support](/guides/support).